Wenke-D/objlang-scalpel/instructions-obj.md

 can be implemented on the base version, some others make sense only when inheritance is already present.

+### Helpful message
-- produce a helpful message when the typer uncovers a typing error (for instance: in case of an attempt to access an attribute that does not exist in the considered class, produce a message that names the class and the missing attribute)
+Produce a helpful message when the typer uncovers a typing error.

+For instance: in case of an attempt to access an attribute that does not exist in the considered class, produce a message that names the __class__ and the missing __attribute__

+### Instanceof
-- add an expression [obj instanceof C], that tests whether the object [obj] is from a class [C'] that is a subclass of [C] (or [C] itself)
+Add an expression `obj instanceof C`, that tests whether the object `obj` is from a class `C'` that is a subclass of `C` (or `C` itself)

+### Type casting
-- allow casting an object [obj] of static type [C] to another static type [C'] (reminder: casting toward a parent class is always possible, casting toward a child class requires a runtime check, and casting toward an unrelated class is not allowed)
+Allow casting an object `obj` of static type `C` to another static type `C'`.

+__Reminder__: casting toward a parent class is always possible, casting toward a child class requires a runtime check, and casting toward an unrelated class is not allowed

+### Static overloading
-- allow static overloading of methods
-  (for each method, build a new name based on the method name and the types of its argument; for each call, use the types computed for the arguments to select the right method)
+Allow static overloading of methods.
+For each method, build a new name based on the method name and the types of its argument.

+For each call, use the types computed for the arguments to select the right method.

-  (warning: static overloading + inheritance and implicit up-cast produce a few corner cases where a call might become ambiguous; you may ignore this at first)
+__Warning__: static overloading + inheritance and implicit up-cast produce a few corner cases where a call might become ambiguous; you may ignore this at first.

+### Abstract class

-- allow the definition of abstract classes, which abstract methods (reminder: one cannot create an instance of such a class with [new];
+Allow the definition of abstract classes, which has abstract methods.
+1. one cannot create an instance of such a class with `new`.
-  child classes should eventually provide definitions for all abstract methods;
+2. Child classes should eventually provide definitions for all abstract methods
-  the offset of each method is fixed by the abstract class that first introduces
+3. the offset of each method is fixed by the abstract class that first introduces it.
-  it: the offset is the same in any child class that defines the method)
+4. the offset is the same in any child class that defines the method